Thekkady

 Whispering winds in the canopy of green leaves; birds calling all around in a mixed flock; butterflies floating away through the enchanting greenery.
 You may come across anything on the trail even a lone animal moving silently.
 Nature amazes you through many off its mysterious expression.

-This informative trekking programme through a variety of landscapes such as grasslands, evergreen forests and moist deciduous forests is an ideal opportunity for nature enthusiasts.
+This informative trekking program through a variety of landscapes such as grasslands, evergreen forests and moist deciduous forests is an ideal opportunity for nature enthusiasts.
 Listen to the myriad sounds of nature and be astounded by the sheer variety of life forms that the forests have to offer.
 A maximum of 6 persons are allotted to each time slot, with three slots each along two routes through the Reserve.

 Starting time: 7.00 am & 7.30 am/ 11.00 am & 11.30am/ 2.00 pm & 2.30 pm

-Reporting venue : Near Tiger Bungalow, Anavachal
+Reporting venue: Near Tiger Bungalow, Anavachal

 Border Hiking – traversing along the mountain ridges

-Protection oriented range hiking
+Protection-oriented range hiking

 Reporting time: 7.45 am

-Starting point : Bamboo Grove / Entrance Gate
+Starting point: Bamboo Grove / Entrance Gate

-Bamboo Rafting – a unique voyage across the periyar lake
+Bamboo Rafting – a unique voyage across the Periyar Lake

 Reporting time – 7.45 am